 - The use of a defective or untested drug.

-- An undetected or previously unnoticed allergy to a particular drug, precipitating a harmful reaction.
+- An undetected or previously unnoticed allergy to a particular drug precipitates a harmful reaction.

 Pharmacists may be extremely busy and allocate prescriptions to pharmacists’ assistants.
-These assistants may have received insufficient training, or are too tired from overwork to make up the correct medication or misinterpret the prescription made by the physician.
+These assistants may have received insufficient training, are too tired from overwork to make up the correct medication, or misinterpret the prescription made by the physician.

 Case study of a medication error

 A 71year old woman was diagnosed as having acute kidney injury and uncontrolled hypertension amongst other health problems.
-She was prescribed a drug called amlodipine (brand name Norvasc), as well as metroprolol, doxazosin and torsemide.
-Over the next 3 months her health deteriorated and she complained of lethargy, personality changes, fatigue and a stoic facial expression.
+She was prescribed a drug called amlodipine (brand name Norvasc), as well as metroprolol, doxazosin, and torsemide.
+Over the next 3 months, her health deteriorated and she complained of lethargy, personality changes, fatigue, and a stoic facial expression.
 It took several attempts to understand why she wasn’t responding to her medication before it was discovered that she had been prescribed the drug Navane instead of Norvasc.
-Navane is an anti-psychotic drug and totally usited to her health diagnosis.
+Navane is an antipsychotic drug and totally suited to her health diagnosis.
 The Navane was replaced by Norvasc and her health improved.
 An investigation revealed that the mistake was made by her pharmacist and not by the physician whose prescription was entirely legible.